-NASA astronaut Mark Vande Hei, Russian cosmonauts to return to Earth
+NASA astronaut Mark Vande Hei, Russian cosmonauts return safely to Earth

+Vande Hei was pulled out of the capsule while it was still on its side, about a half-hour after landing.
+He seemed in good spirits, smiling and giving the ground crews a thumbs up.

+The landing marks the end of a triumphant mission for NASA astronaut Mark Vande Hei, whose 355 days in space set a record for the longest single spaceflight for an American.
+His safe return, along with his Russian counterparts Pyotr Dubrov and Anton Shkaplerov, also serves as a powerful symbol of partnership amid heightened tensions between the United States and Russia over the war in Ukraine — strain that has surfaced persistent questions about whether the relationship in space can endure.

-Ever since Russia’s bloody invasion began, more than a month ago, NASA has steadfastly maintained that the station has been operating normally, and that its relationship of more than 20 years with the Russian space agency has been unaffected by the turmoil on the ground.
+Ever since Russia’s bloody invasion of Ukraine began more than a month ago, NASA has steadfastly maintained that the station has been operating normally and that its relationship of more than 20 years with the Russian space agency has been unaffected by the turmoil on the ground.

+NASA deployed a team of about 20 personnel to Kazakhstan to retrieve Vande Hei, who would be whisked away in a helicopter to a NASA aircraft at a nearby airstrip.
+He is scheduled to fly directly back to Houston to be reunited with friends and family.
+The Russian and American teams appeared to be working well together in the recovery effort, which they have done many times before over their long partnership in space.

-NASA has said it cannot operate without the Russians, which provide the propulsion that allows the ISS to keep its orbit and maneuver when needed.
-Russia needs NASA as well, since the space agency provides power to the Russian segment of the station.
+NASA has said it cannot operate the station without the Russians, which provide the propulsion that allows the ISS to keep its orbit and maneuver when needed.
+Russia needs NASA, as well, as the space agency provides power to the Russian segment of the station.

 Dmitry Rogozin, the head of the Russian space agency, has continued a campaign of threats and bluster, saying Russia could walk away from the partnership and, without its ability to boost the station, even leave it to crash into the ground.
 Meanwhile, NASA’s top officials have gone to great lengths to appear measured and professional — focused, above all, on keeping the crews alive in space.

 NASA has repeatedly said the two space agencies are working well on an operational level and that the mission continues to transcend geopolitics.
 Despite the at-times harsh rhetoric coming from Russia, NASA Administrator Bill Nelson has said he is focused on the actions of the Russians directly involved in the management of the station.
-When Russia flew a crew of three cosmonauts to the station earlier this month, that was a sign, he said, “that the Russians are still committed to the International Space Station.”
+When Russia flew a crew of three cosmonauts to the station earlier this month, that was a sign, he said “that the Russians are still committed to the International Space Station.”

 Tensions with Russia are now spilling into space, complicating International Space Station partnership